-GERD, gastroesophageal reflux disease, is a condition often referred to by its primary symptom: acid reflux.
+GERD (gastroesophageal reflux disease) is a condition that causes acid reflux.
 What is acid reflux?
 Is there anything you can do to get help for this painful and potentially dangerous condition?
 How may two tiny bones in the upper neck play a major role in this issue?
 Read on to learn everything you need to know about acid reflux and a natural way to find relief that is bringing hope to many patients.

 What Is Acid Reflux?

-Acid reflux is caused when stomach acids or other contents are allowed to escape back up the esophagus.
+Acid reflux occurs when stomach acids or other contents escapes back up the esophagus.
 The body uses processes like swallowing to keep these liquids in the stomach.
 Gravity can also help when a person is standing up.
 That is why reflux may grow worse when a person lies down.
 What are the symptoms of acid reflux?

-• Heartburn – This symptom is also referred to as indigestion.
-It is used to describe the burning sensation that may occur between the stomach and the throat when the acid is climbing in the wrong direction.
-It is called heartburn because the pain is located in the chest.
+• Heartburn – In other words, indigestion.
+It describes the burning sensation that may occur between the stomach and the throat when the acid is climbing in the wrong direction.
+It is called heartburn because the pain is in the chest.
 However, this is an esophageal condition and does not affect the heart.

 • Regurgitation – An acid reflux sufferer may feel the acid back up into the throat and even the back of the mouth.
 On occasion, this may lead to a bitter taste in the mouth like one may feel after vomiting.